alexmwaz/ultrashape-repo/README.md

 # ultrashape-repo
-Class Project for Winter 2016 CS 188-3 Augmented Reality Game Design
-* game commission by Epson for the Moverio headset
+Class Project for Winter 2016 CS 188-3 Augmented Reality Game Design Game commission by Epson for the Moverio headset
+Built in Unity using Vuforia API
+Modeling done in Autodesk Maya

 ### Feb.
 3, 2016